-Olli Salumeria was founded four years ago by two friends, Oliviero (Olli) Colmignoli and Charles (Chip) Vosmik.
+Olli Salumeria was founded in 2010 by two friends, Oliviero (Olli) Colmignoli and Charles (Chip) Vosmik.
 Here’s the story, as told by Chip.

 “Four years ago, I was catching up over a glass wine with my friend, Olli Colmignoli.
 At the time, Olli worked for the U.S. subsidiary of a large salumi manufacturer that had been founded in Italy by his grandfather.
 Olli had come to my house for dinner and (as usual) he brought with him some prosciutto made by his family’s company in Parma.
 So I asked him, ‘Olli, why do you always bring the prosciutto that you guys make in Italy rather than the stuff that you make here in Virginia?’
 He laughed and said, ‘Because it’s better!’
 ‘Listen,’ Olli continued, ‘we use the same recipes in the same sort of rooms equipped with the same Italian equipment.
 We even have Italians running things over here!
 But there’s one big difference in the States.
 The hams.
 We can’t get the hams over here like the ones we have in Italy.’

 “If I get you some really good pasture raised pork, could you make prosciutto as good as the stuff you guys make in Italy?”